kanand2306/Python---Movie-Project/README.md

 # Dataset:
-Column 1: ID
+1. ID
-Column 2: Name of Movie
+2. Name of Movie
-Column 3: Year of Release
+3. Year of Release
-Column 4: Rating
+4. Rating
-Column 5: Duration of Movie in seconds
+5. Duration of Movie in seconds